anindyahepth/BatchNorm_in_Transformers_CV/README.md

 2. **ViTBN** : This replaces all LayerNorms with BatchNorms.

-The model ViTBN (and analogously ViTBNFFN) can be used in the following fashion:
+The model ViTBNFFN (and analogously ViTBN) can be used in the following fashion:

 ```
-from model.vitbn import ViTBN
+from model.vitbnffn import ViTBNFFN

-model = ViTBN(
+model = ViTBNFFN(
                 image_size = 28,
                 patch_size = 7,
-                num_classes = 26,
+                num_classes = 10,
                 channels =1,
                 dim = 64,
                 depth = 6,